Varien: 2017–2018: Hiatus and return

-In 2017, Kaelar announced a hiatus from the Varien alias and removed all of his social media accounts.
-Across two interviews with EDMSauce, he cited the psychological impact of social media as his reason for going on a blackout, also saying he "needed a break from it.".
-In 2018, Kaelar announced via his YouTube channel that he would continue producing music under the Varien name, after his hiatus had allowed his to "take a deep breath from it all".
-As of 2018, Varien has released music on his own imprint, Kitsune Soundworks.
+In 2017, Kaelar announced a hiatus from the Varien alias and removed all of their social media accounts.
+Across two interviews with EDMSauce, they cited the psychological impact of social media as their reason for going on a blackout, also saying they "needed a break from it.".
+In 2018, Kaelar announced via their YouTube channel that they would continue producing music under the Varien name, after their hiatus had allowed them to "take a deep breath from it all".
+As of 2018, Varien has released music on their own imprint, Kitsune Soundworks.

 In April 2018, Kaelar wrote, arranged, and produced K-Pop group VIXX's lead single for their album Eau de VIXX, "Scentist".
 The track went on to hit #1 on the Mnet charts and was licensed for Korean television shows like The Return of Superman.

-On October 2, 2018, Kaelar was quoted in RPGamer talking about his youth and which RPGs and video games inspired his career as a producer and composer.
-Kaeler comments that he always knew that he wanted to be a video game composer when he "grew up," and that if the opportunity came to his he would go for it.
-He explained in the article, "The thing is video game [composers themselves are], and especially the JRPG community, [are] very much a Fort Knox.
+On October 2, 2018, Kaelar was quoted in RPGamer talking about their youth and which RPGs and video games inspired their career as a producer and composer.
+Kaeler comments that they always knew that they wanted to be a video game composer when they "grew up," and that if the opportunity came to them, they would go for it.
+They explained in the article, "The thing is video game [composers themselves are], and especially the JRPG community, [are] very much a Fort Knox.
 There's a limited amount of people and they’re the best."

-Alex Fuller from RPGamer commented on Varien's talent, "It's readily apparent how he has been able to utilize his gaming influences both in his electronic music and well as his soundtrack creations.
+Alex Fuller from RPGamer commented on Varien's talent, "It's readily apparent how [they have] been able to utilize [their] gaming influences both in [their] electronic music and well as [their] soundtrack creations.
 It's easy to be able to see the sort of scenes or environments that one would expect from a JRPG while listening to those particular tracks."
 Varien's collaboration with Materia Collective was mentioned in the interview and the official remix with Undertale is featured.

-On October 26, 2018, Varien released his next EP, Death Asked a Question, through Most Addictive Records.
+On October 26, 2018, Varien released their next EP, Death Asked a Question, through Most Addictive Records.